-Aside from the gorgeous fruit, there are a few other ingredients you need to make this homemade jam – a vanilla bean, ground ginger, and sugar.
+Aside from the gorgeous fruit, there are a few other simple ingredients you need to make this loquat jam recipe.

 How to make Loquat Jam

-For loquat jam, first process 2 pounds of loquats.
-Simply cut them in half, remove the seeds, and peel off the skin.
-There is a layer of thin white pith beneath the seeds that peels off easily as well.
-Once you have all the fruit cleaned, chop it.
+- First, process the 2 lbs of loquats.
+Simply cut them in half, remove the seeds and peel off the skin.
+There is a small layer of thin white pith beneath the seeds, peel that off as well.

 The longer you cook it, the thicker it will be.
 While this is not harmful or inedible in any way, to achieve the spreadable jam consistency, do not cook too long.
 It will thicken as it cools, so stop while the mixture still moves with some fluidity.